 Overlooking the rolling plains of South Dakota is the ghost town of Okaton.
-Though the 2010 census states the town is still inhabited by 36 people, the vast majority must live on nearby farms, as most of the remaining buildings are crumbling, and the only sign of life is at the old general store and the tiny little post office.
+Though the 2020 census states 31 people still inhabit the town, the vast majority must live on nearby farms, as most of the remaining buildings are crumbling, and there are no services or businesses.

 Okaton’s days as a thriving railroad and farming community are long past.
-Established along the Chicago, Milwaukee & St. Paul Railroad, as it pushed westward towards Rapid City in the early 1900’s, the town housed many of the railroad men as well as a number of hardy homesteaders.
-It soon sprouted a number of businesses, all but one of which, are gone today.
+Established along the Chicago, Milwaukee & St. Paul Railroad, as it pushed westward towards Rapid City in the early 1900s, the town housed many railroad men and hardy homesteaders.
+It soon sprouted several businesses, all but one of which are gone today.

-As the building of railroad moved westward, the many railroad workers followed, already leaving the community just shortly after its founding.
+As the railroad building moved westward, many railroad workers followed, leaving the community just shortly after its founding.

-Though many of the homesteaders hung on, raising cattle and planting the fields with various grains, many of them, too, began to leave as they faced the harsh reality of the vicious winters.
-During the depression, this was especially true, when numerous residents left the farms in search of jobs in the cities.
+Though many homesteaders hung on, raising cattle and planting fields with various grains, many also began to leave as they faced the harsh reality of the vicious winters.
+During the Great Depression, this was especially true when numerous residents left the farms searching for jobs in the cities.

-However, it was during this decade that Robert and Evelyn Westlake, who had no roots in the area, moved from Illinois to Okaton, bought some property and and tried to turn the small town into somewhat of a tourist destination, placing numerous signs on nearby I-90 advertising “Westlake’s Ghost Town!”
-At that time, their “tourist destination” included a well-stocked rock shop, gas pumps, and a “general store” that served up drinks and sandwiches.
+However, it was during this decade that Robert and Evelyn Westlake, who had no roots in the area, moved from Illinois to Okaton, bought some property, and tried to turn the small town into somewhat of a tourist destination, placing numerous signs on nearby I-90 advertising “Westlake’s Ghost Town!”
+Their “tourist destination” at that time included a well-stocked rock shop, gas pumps, and a “general store” serving drinks and sandwiches.
 The Westlakes also built a “ghost town façade” at the side of their store and provided a petting zoo for visitors.
-Their signage obviously worked, as the people began to detour off of the highway to visit the small town.
+Their signage worked as the people began to detour off the highway to visit the small town.

-Today, the Westlakes have passed on, their holdings have been sold, the signs are gone and the “ghost town façade” is no longer open for visitors.
-The “general store” still stands, though with very little variety, fewer rocks, and not nearly as much ambiance as it did in the past.
+Today, the Westlakes have passed on, their holdings have been sold, the signs are gone, and the “ghost town façade” is no longer open for visitors.
+The “general store” still stands but is closed today.

-The general store and rock shop, complete with gas pumps, and its “ghost town façade” is just across the road.
-Elsewhere in the small town, visitors will find a number of old homes, a school, tumbling shacks and grain storage buildings, rusting farm equipment, and rickety fences.
+The old general store and rock shop, complete with gas pumps and its “ghost town façade,” is just across the road.
+In the small town, visitors will find several old homes, a school, tumbling shacks and grain storage buildings, rusting farm equipment, and rickety fences.

-Please be aware that all of the buildings in this town are privately owned, not part of any type of “attraction,” and many are still utilized by current residents for various purposes.
+Please be aware that all of the buildings in this town are privately owned, not part of any “attraction,” and current residents still utilize many for various purposes.
 Yes! — Even those that are crumbling.
-Please do not venture off the public roads onto these properties to explore their interiors, to get a better picture, or get a closer look.
+Please do not venture off the public roads onto these properties to explore their interiors, get a better picture, or get a closer look.

-Okaton is just south of I-90, at Exit 183 in south central South Dakota.
+Okaton is south of I-90, at Exit 183 in south-central South Dakota.